What is the purpose of the Duke Advanced Practice Provider Leadership Institute (APPLI)?

 What will participants learn in this program that will help them in a clinical role or administrative role?

-The Duke APPLI content is designed specifically for teams, led by APPs who wish to create transformational change within their organizations and communities.
+The Duke APPLI content is designed specifically for individuals AND teams, led by APPs who wish to create transformational change within their organizations and communities.
 The program seeks to enhance the skill level of APPs and their team members who wish to learn more about the management and operational aspects of leading clinical, education or advocacy interventions, services or practices to improve health care performance and outcomes and achieve health equity.
 They will also enhance their understanding and skill set in collaborating with diverse healthcare and other community sector stakeholders, integral to the success of quality and population health improvement initiatives to achieve healthcare equity.

 What does seeking “institutional/organizational approval” for my project mean?